-Nevertheless, almost nobody is aware of this beautifully crafted Middle-Eastern folk tale involving a beautiful princess named Zeila, a wicked sorcerer called Jafar and a kind-hearted caliph known as Oman, so much that the similarities between a couple of the characters and some very well-known Disney leads have gone completely unnoticed.
+Nevertheless, very few people are aware of this beautifully crafted Middle-Eastern folk tale telling the story of a princess named Zeila, a wicked sorcerer called Jafar and a kind-hearted caliph known as Oman, so much so that the blatant similarity between these and some very well-known Disney lead characters have gone completely unnoticed.

-When it comes to Jafar, it mustn’t have been too difficult for the Disney animators involved in the making of Aladdin in 1992 to perhaps bump into the antediluvian La Rosa di Bagdad and draw some inspiration, but the other coincidence is a bit more odd and enigmatic.
+When it comes to Jafar to start with, it mustn’t have been too difficult for the Disney animators involved in the making of Aladdin in 1992 to perhaps bump into the antediluvian La Rosa di Bagdad and draw some inspiration; however, the other coincidence is a bit more odd and enigmatic.

 Look at the moustache.

-Domeneghini’s main business had always been advertising, but because the Italian government had put a ban on commercials during wartime and regular promo work couldn’t be performed anymore, he decided to employ his people and machines to bring to the market the first Italian animated film in history.
+Domeneghini’s main field of business had always been advertising, but because the Italian government had put a ban on commercials during wartime and regular promo work couldn’t be performed anymore, he decided to employ his people and machines to bring to the market the first Italian animated film in history.
 He raised the money by campaigning, crowdfunding, networking, making promises, making bold statements and using his political influence and contacts to get state funds from the cabinet of Benito Mussolini.
-And after work was completed in 1945, he had to ship all the materials to the UK to get the film shot in Technicolor.
-At the time, the only Technicolor production unit and three-colour camera in the whole of Western Europe was in Stroud, England, where the film company Stratford Abbey Films had been relocated from London following the horrific Blitz in 1940.
+And after the film was finally completed in 1945, he had to ship the material to the UK to get it shot in Technicolor.
+At the time, the only Technicolor production unit and three-colour camera in the whole of Western Europe was in Stroud, England, where the film company Stratford Abbey Films had been relocated from London in 1940 following the horrific Blitz.

-Stratford Abbey Films was owned by Anson Dyer, the forgotten pioneer of British animation and a brilliant cartoon artist whose memory and legacy seem to have completely vanished; he died in 1962 aged 85, and the 17th-century historic building of Stratford Abbey in Stroud where his firm was once located was demolished in 1961 to make space for a car park and a petrol station.
+Stratford Abbey Films was owned by Anson Dyer, the forgotten pioneer of British animation and a brilliant cartoon artist whose memory and legacy seem to have completely vanished; he died in 1962 aged 85, one year after the 17th-century historic building of Stratford Abbey in Stroud where his firm was once located had been demolished to make space for a car park and a petrol station.

-For the record, Anson Dyer received no formal recognition, neither by his country nor by the zealous British monarchy, for his invaluable contribution to the film industry in such a manifestly suspicious way that one can really wonder what the reasons for not celebrating Mr Dyer and not making him Sir or whatever else may have been.
+For the record, Anson Dyer received no formal recognition, neither from the industry nor the zealous British monarchy, for his invaluable contribution to the film industry in such a manifestly suspicious way that one really wonders what the reasons for not celebrating Mr Dyer in the UK and not making him Sir or whatever may have been.

 Just go and research the British archives and local public records for information about him: all you will find is the application form for a military re-examination visit he did in April 1918 where you can appreciate how his attacks of asthma and bronchitis made him ineligible to go and get himself killed during World War One.
 It’s a perfectly scanned folder in hi-res with all the documents in place including the comments and signature from a medical assessor who answered to the name of R. Douglas Powell M.D. and would probably be like 200 years old by now.

-This is everything the United Kingdom’s registers keep about a man who began his career in animation as early as 1915 and came up with animated Shakespearean parodies and magical fairy tales series when Walt Disney was still a teenager.
+This is everything the United Kingdom’s public registers keep about a man who began his career in animation as early as 1915 and came up with animated Shakespearean parodies and magical fairy tale series whlist Walt Disney was still a teenager.

-Now, going back to the Italians and the Americans, it is unknown how long Domeneghini spent in the UK to shoot La Rosa di Bagdad at Stratford Abbey Films, but it is well documented that the film materials remained on the UK soil for more than 45 years after his departure, that is to say until the 1990s.
+Now, going back to the cartoon affair between the Italians and the Americans, it is unknown how long Domeneghini spent in the UK to shoot La Rosa di Bagdad at Stratford Abbey Films, but it is well documented that the film material remained on the UK soil for more than 45 years after his departure, that is to say until the 1990s.